jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/Diss - Main Body.baked.md

 The difference between the Hertz elasticity model for a parabolic indentation and the Hertz/Sneddon spherical indentation where minor producing effectively indistinguishable estimates for YM however the Hertz parabolic model resulted in a slightly but consistently higher residual fit error with it's slightly more progressive curvature.
+For this reason the values from the Hertz/Sneddon spherical where preferred for all subsequent analysis.
-Below are representative examples of each fit for the same force indentation curve.
+Below are representative examples of each fit for the same force indentation curve showing just how similar they are in practice.

 %% Quantify difference in Hertz v Sneddon average residuals %%

-###### Figure: Comparison in Elasticity Fit Techniques for an Example Curve
+%% ###### Figure: Comparison in Elasticity Fit Techniques for an Example Curve %%

 --- start-multi-column: ID_31no
 ```column-settings
 Number of Columns: 2